eclipse-archived/ceylon-lang.org/documentation/1.3/tour/named-arguments.md

 curly-brace syntax for instantiating a lazy stream of values.
-It's no accident that named argument lists and stream instantiation use a similar syntax; a stream instantiation expression is really just a named argument list where the class is being instantiated is filled in implicitly by the compiler!
+It's no accident that named argument lists and stream instantiation use a similar syntax; a stream instantiation expression is really just a named argument list where the name of the class that is being instantiated is filled in implicitly by the compiler!

 Thus, we have a pretty uniform syntax for instantiating container types in Ceylon: